openmas-ai/openmas/docs/guides/mcp_stdio_tool_call_tutorial.md

 """Tool provider agent that registers and exposes an MCP tool via stdio."""

 import asyncio
-from typing import Any, Dict
+from typing import Any, Dict, List

 from openmas.agent import BaseAgent from openmas.logging import get_logger

+# Import MCP types if available, otherwise use Any
+try:
+    from mcp.types import TextContent
+    HAS_MCP_TYPES = True
+except ImportError:
+    HAS_MCP_TYPES = False
+    TextContent = Any  # type: ignore

 logger = get_logger(__name__)